Data providers used for Analysis Services connections

 This topic contains the following section:

-Knowing the version of the Analysis Services instance will help you determine whether you need to install newer versions of the client libraries on workstations in your organization.
+Knowing the version of the Analysis Services instance will help you determine whether you need to install newer versions of the data providers on workstations in your organization.

 In SQL Server Management Studio, connect to the Analysis Services instance.
 Right-click the instance you want to check, point to Reports, and click General.
 Edition and version build information appears in the report.